 When I awoke it was Christmas morning, and Bauer was gone.
 He had left one of his WAH business cards on the coffee table.
 On the back he had scribbled the words, “Thanks for the hospitality.
 I’ll keep you posted on any new developments.”

 Holiday Visitors Pt.
-1 December 17, 2011Posted by Ted in : Big Bang Theory, Buffy the Vampire Slayer, Fringe, General, Grimm, Holiday Posts, NBC, Reviews, Sci-Fi, Supernatural, Terra Nova , add a comment
+1 December 17, 2011Posted by Ted in : Big Bang Theory, Buffy the Vampire Slayer, Fringe, General, Grimm, Holiday Posts, NBC, Reviews, Sci-Fi, Supernatural, Terra Nova , 1 comment so far

 Before I delve into more personal topics, I’ll make a few comments about the current television season, because after all, that’s what this blog is supposed to be about.